 How Much Do You Need?

-To enjoy dietary protein benefits maximum, you need from 0.8 to 1.8 gm of protein per kilogram of body weight.
+To enjoy the dietary protein benefits maximum, you need from 0.8 to 1.8 gm of protein per kilogram of body weight.
 It changes to 56 to 126 grams daily for a person weighing 70 to 90 kilograms on average.

 Together with fats and carbohydrates, proteins are also the macro-nutrients meaning thereby that the human body needs them in large amounts.
-On the other hand, fibers, vitamins, and minerals are micronutrients that your body requires only in small amounts.
+On the other hand, fibres, vitamins, and minerals are micronutrients that your body requires only in small amounts.
 Like those of all other food components, the dietary protein benefits are useful in many respects.

 A number of research surveys have shown that dietary protein helps your muscles gain size and strength.
 The simple intake of dietary proteins alone cannot do anything good to your muscle’s size and shape.
 This is only a myth that the extra amount of protein intake adds to the mass of your muscles.
 What actually happens is a different game.